Hi there! You’re probably really curious as to what all I’ve put out there to entertain gamers and others. I’m glad you asked!

-In the daylight, I’m currently the marketing manager for a large nonprofit association in the science/safety sector.
+In the daylight, I’m currently the marketing/communications manager for a large nonprofit association in the science/safety sector.
 I’ve been working for nonprofits in some capacity over the last ten years, all in the Washington, DC area.
 Some of my roles have included:

 - managing print publications

-- writing/editing online newsletters and magazines
+- writing/editing online newsletters, magazines, comics, brochures, and program guides

 - website creation, construction, maintenance, and content generation